Computer model reveals free NFL picks, best bets for Week 7

-2025 Week 7 NFL free picks, betting odds, best bets: Model backing Vikings, Jets on Sunday, October 19
+2025 Week 7 NFL best bets, free picks, betting odds: Model backing Vikings, Jets on Sunday, October 19

 SportsLine's model reveals its Week 7 NFL picks and best bets for Sunday, Oct.
 19